riazul701/dev-notes/Server/HestiaCP-Server.md

   * [ERROR 1064 (42000): You have an error in your SQL syntax; Want to configure a password as root being the user](https://stackoverflow.com/questions/36099028/error-1064-42000-you-have-an-error-in-your-sql-syntax-want-to-configure-a-pa)
   * First log in to MySQL: `mysql -u root -p`

-* Create user with following commands.
+* Create another user with password:
   * Note: If can not login to phpMyAdmin using "root" user, then create another user.
   * {8} [How to create PhpMyAdmin root user creditials](https://hestiacp.com/docs/server-administration/databases.html#how-to-create-phpmyadmin-root-user-creditials)
   * How to create PhpMyAdmin root user credentials